davidegat/GameOfBacteria/README.md

    - If you administer antibiotics for too many consecutive days, you will develop resistance.
    - You have a 5% chance of curing a patient with resistance but also a chance to receive random bonuses.

-**4. Even if the patient is not infected with a resistant bacterium, you can encounter three levels of difficulty:**
+**4. Even if patient is not infected with a resistant bacteria, you can encounter three levels of difficulty:**

    - Easy: patient has a phenomenal immune system.
    - Routine: immune system works, but don't underestimate anything.